-- Vegetation clearance in critical locations to reduce wildfire intensity and rate of spread. - Creation or maintenance of fuel breaks in strategic locations, as identified in CAL FIRE Unit Fire Plans, a Community Wildfire Protection Plan, or similar strategic planning document. - Removal of ladder fuels to reduce the risk of crown fires. - Creation of community-level fire prevention programs, such as community chipping days, roadside chipping, and green waste bin programs. - Selective tree removal (thinning) to improve forest health to withstand wildfire. - Modification of vegetation adjacent to roads to provide for safer ingress and egress of evacuating residents and responding emergency personnel. - Reduction of fuel loading around critical infrastructure to maintain continuity of government and other critical services, including, but not limited to fire, police, power, water, sewer, roads, etc. - Purchase of fuel modification equipment not to exceed \$250,000.
-Equipment is an item exceeding \$5,000 or more per unit cost and has a tangible useful life of more than one year.
-Vehicle purchases are ineligible costs. - Supplies include items under \$5,000 per unit cost.
-Chainsaws are an example of a supply item and are not considered equipment. - Projects to improve compliance with defensible space requirements as required by Public Resources Code Section 4291 through increased inspections and assistance for low-income residents. - Removal of dead and dying trees that pose a threat to public health and safety.
+- Vegetation clearance in critical locations to reduce wildfire intensity and rate of spread - Creation or maintenance of fuel breaks in strategic locations, as identified in CAL FIRE Unit Fire Plans, a Community Wildfire Protection Plan, or similar strategic planning document - Removal of ladder fuels to reduce the risk of crown fires - Creation of community-level fire prevention programs, such as community chipping days, roadside chipping, and green waste bin programs - Selective tree removal (thinning) to improve forest health to withstand wildfire - Modification of vegetation adjacent to roads to improve public safety for egress of evacuating residents and ingress of responding emergency personnel - Reduction of fuel loading around critical infrastructure to maintain continuity of government and other critical services, including, but not limited to fire, police, water, sewer, roads, etc. - Purchase of fuel modification equipment not to exceed \$250,000.
+Equipment is an item of \$5,000 or more per unit cost and has a tangible useful life of more than one year - Supplies include items under \$5,000 per unit cost.
+Chainsaws are an example of a supply item and are not considered equipment - Projects to improve compliance with defensible space requirements as required by Public Resources Code Section 4291 through increased inspections, assessment, and assistance - Projects to reduce the flammability of structures and communities to prevent their ignition